Follow John DeAngelis, Brooks Guru for the New England region, as he uses insights from the Boston Marathon to help you prep for in-person races.

 Shorten your strides until you reach the top of a hill, then coast over

-the next mile.
+the next kilometre.

 Really draw on the crowds when you’re running hills — the cheers will